 The complementary nature of MCP vs A2A becomes clear in a real incident response scenario.
 No comparison of MCP vs A2A is complete without a production example.
 Consider an autonomous SRE agent monitoring a blockchain node cluster:

-Step 1 – Detect (MCP): The SRE agent uses MCP to query a Grafana server for metrics and detects latency anomaly on blockchain RPC endpoints.
+Step 1 – Detect (MCP): The SRE agent uses MCP to query a Grafana server for metrics and detects a latency anomaly on blockchain RPC endpoints.
 MCP handles tool discovery, schema negotiation, and data retrieval.

 Step 2 – Analyze (MCP): The agent uses MCP to pull logs from Loki and traces from Jaeger, correlating with recent deployments.
 MCP handles multi-tool orchestration and type conversion between telemetry formats.